 - research the employer and industry (refer to the information in the previous career stages)

-- refer to information about the interview and contact the Human Resources officer to clarify the dates, location and requirements if necessary
+- refer to information about the interview and contact the Recruiting Manager to clarify the dates, location and requirements if necessary

-- take a drive to the location in advance to see how long it takes and where to park your car
+- drive to the location in advance to see how long it takes and where to park your car

 - visualise a perfect interview